SME Stories: Clarke Simmons, Founder of Neuville Grid Data

 The technology developed by Neuville Grid Data can monitor electricity networks and the assets connected to it at a level of depth never achieved before.

-Founder Clarke Simmons explains how the growth of decentralised and renewable energy will require far greater levels of information about the state of the network and connected equipment, and how the Innovator Support Platform provided him with an ’emotional port in the storm’ during tough times.
+Founder Clarke Simmons explains how the growth of decentralised and renewable energy will require far greater levels of information about the state of the network and connected equipment, and how the Energy Launchpad provided him with an ’emotional port in the storm’ during tough times.

 Business name: Neuville Grid Data

 Year established: 2017

 What is the elevator pitch for your business?

 Neuville Grid Data is bringing a technology to market that gathers very high-resolution ‘big data’ electrical measurements off the power grid and associated equipment, such as wind and solar farms.
 It allows you to scrutinise the behaviour of electricity networks and condition monitor equipment at a level of detail, clarity, and sophistication never achieved before.

 How did you come up with the idea?

 I was researching energy storage deployment and realised that where you physically place an energy storage system on the grid, and how you dispatch its stack of services, requires information not readily available.

 You can put a solar farm where it is sunny and a wind farm where it is windy, but what was lacking was the electrical weather data equivalent for the distribution grid at large.
 Legacy systems are relatively inaccurate.
 Utility data is usually unobtainable, often fragmentary, and generally not fit for a range of modern decentralised grid purposes.